blackluv/Microsoft-Rewards-Bot/README.md

 - Retrieves top daily searches via google trends' API
 - Completes polls, all types of quizzes (multiple choice, click and drag and reorder), and explore dailies
 - Headless mode (Confirmed working on DigitalOcean linux droplet)
-- Supports unlimited accounts via JSON
+- Supports unlimited accounts via JSON, in randomized order.
 - Randomized search speeds
 - Logs errors and info by default, can log executed commands and search terms via changing log.level to logging.DEBUG
 - Tested and confirmed working for U.S. (more to come!)